Nerdrigo/Algorithms/1_dynamic_connectivity/intro.md

 The input is a pair of integers `p` and `q`.

-Each integer represent an object, it is a label, e.g:
+Each integer represents an object, it is a label, e.g:
 * person 1
 * computer 3
 * DB 7